CSI HR: The Case of Faulty Breaks

 How Can Employers Protect Themselves From Horrific HR Crimes?

 No CEO wants their business to become a crime scene.
-No manager wants to unwittingly commit a bone-chilling violation.
+No manager wants to unwittingly commit a violation.
 And no hard-working employee wants to be a victim of a ghastly HR crime.
 Fortunately, there are software tools created for the express purpose of complying with wage and hour laws.
 Smart residential care facility owners use HR systems that are ahead of the curve.
-Cloud-based Software as a Service (SaaS) platforms handle all of your HR processes.
+Software as a Service (SaaS) time and labor platforms transform employee timekeeping, scheduling and payroll.

-WorkforceHUB is a web-based HR portal from SwipeClock.
-WorkforceHUB automates all of your employee workflows.
-It includes TimeWorksPlus for employee time and attendance and TimeSimplicity for scheduling.
+WorkforceHub is a cloud-based time and labor solution from Swipeclock.
+WorkforceHub automates mission critical HR processes including time collection, timecard management, meals/breaks tracking, shift planning and PTO tracking.
 Plus, it has features designed for the unique needs of the residential care industry.
 This includes the most advanced compliance tools available.

 It all starts with accurate employee time and attendance.
 Employers must track employee time to the minute and keep accurate records.
-With TimeWorksPlus (the timekeeping tool in WorkforceHUB), employees punch in and out with physical or web-based clocks.
-Time cards are automatically compiled and stored with other payroll records.
+With WorkforceHub, employees punch in and out with a physical clock, online portal or mobile app.
+WorkforceHub creates digital timecards and tallies hours in real time as employees punch in and out.
 Employees or managers can access and update records from any mobile device.
-If an employer is challenged in a dispute, the HR manager can run a report in seconds from any pay period.
+If an employer is challenged in a dispute, the HR manager can run a time and labor report in seconds from any pay period.

-WorkforceHUB is as intuitive and easy to use as your favorite smartphone app.
-It can be set up in minutes and requires no special training or technical know-how.
+WorkforceHub is as intuitive and easy to use as your favorite smartphone app.
+It can be set up quickly and requires no special training or technical know-how.

 Senior Living Employee Scheduling

-WorkforceHUB’s scheduler, TimeSimplicity, can handle the complex logistics of around-the-clock scheduling.
+Employee timekeeping and scheduling go hand in hand.
+WorkforceHub can handle the complex logistics of around-the-clock scheduling.
 Customizable employee profiles track the staff certifications necessary to operate a senior living facility.
-TimeSimplicity guides schedule creation with alerts and notifications.
+Alerts and notifications guide schedule creation.

-TimeSimplicity helps managers create schedules that limit overtime.
-Overtime alerts notify managers when an employee is approaching overtime.
-This eliminates any nasty payroll surprises that send chills up your spine.
+In addition, WorkforceHub makes it easier to create schedules that limit or prevent overtime.
+Overtime alerts notify managers when an employee is approaching the end of straight-time hours.
+This prevents any nasty payroll surprises that send chills up your spine.

-The TimeWorksPlus meals/breaks compliance tools are key in this case.
-You can designate paid or non-paid breaks.
+WorkforceHub meals/breaks compliance tools are key in this case.
+When you customize the software, you can designate paid or non-paid breaks.
 Managers can set alerts to notify employees when it is time to take a break.
-SwipeClock also has customizable paid break time settings.
-If an employee is authorized for a 30 minute paid break, but they clock back in after 15 minutes to help a patient, WorkforceHUB will notify the manager.
+Early clock-in lockout helps employers comply with paid break obligations.
+For example, if an employee is authorized for a 30 minute paid break, but they try to clock back in after 15 minutes to help a patient, the software will notify the manager.

 Residential care facilities can’t afford a large HR department.
-With WorkforceHUB, one administrator can handle dozens of employees.
+With the WorkforceHub solution, one administrator can handle dozens of employees.
 This is especially helpful if the HR manager wears multiple hats and provides patient care along with administrative tasks.

-With WorkforceHUB, you take a systematic approach to compliance.
+Take a systematic approach to compliance.
 Set rules based on your industry, local laws, and pay structure.
-Then sophisticated WorkforceHUB automation takes over.
+Then let sophisticated automation take over and help relieve the compliance burden.

 Control Residential Care Employee Labor Costs

-TimeWorksPlus tracks employee hours to the minute.
-TimeSimplicity and schedules are optimized for cost-effectiveness.
-Bottom line?
+Careful compliance shouldn’t increase labor costs.
+WorkforceHub tracks employee hours to the minute and helps managers optimize shift planning.
 Controlled labor expenditures boost revenue while protecting against appalling HR crimes.

 It’s the only way to have compliance peace of mind in a scary world.